briandrum/codes.forchagrin.com/_chapters/chapter-509-disorderly-conduct-and-peace-disturbance.md

-    1. _(1)_ Hamper the lawful operations of any law enforcement officer, firefighter, rescuer, medical person, emergency medical services person, or other authorized person, engaged in the person’s duties at the scene of a fire, accident, disaster, riot, or emergency of any kind;
+    1. _(1)_ Hamper the lawful operations of any law enforcement officer, firefighter, rescuer, medical person, emergency medical services person, or other authorized person, engaged in the person's duties at the scene of a fire, accident, disaster, riot, or emergency of any kind;

-    2. _(2)_ Hamper the lawful activities of any emergency facility person who is engaged in the person’s duties in an emergency facility;
+    2. _(2)_ Hamper the lawful activities of any emergency facility person who is engaged in the person's duties in an emergency facility;

-    3. _(3)_ Fail to obey the lawful order of any law enforcement officer engaged in the law enforcement officer’s duties at the scene of or in connection with a fire, accident, disaster, riot, or emergency of any kind.
+    3. _(3)_ Fail to obey the lawful order of any law enforcement officer engaged in the law enforcement officer's duties at the scene of or in connection with a fire, accident, disaster, riot, or emergency of any kind.

-2. _(b)_ Nothing in this section shall be construed to limit access or deny information to any news media representative in the lawful exercise of the news media representative’s duties.
+2. _(b)_ Nothing in this section shall be construed to limit access or deny information to any news media representative in the lawful exercise of the news media representative's duties.

 3. _(c)_ Whoever violates this section is guilty of misconduct at an emergency.
 Except as otherwise provided in this subsection, misconduct at an emergency is a